logo ce-autoloader

 Triggered when the module is being loaded.
 This is the perfect time to show a Skeleton Loader or a progress indicator.

-The component is defined and upgraded.
+The component is defined and upgraded to a fully interactive web component.
 Use this to trigger a final "fade-in" or entrance animation.

 A interactive element